DEFRA/ffc-elm-plan-service/README.md

 ```
 {
-  "claimId": "MINE123",
-  "propertyType": "business",
-  "accessible": false,
-  "dateOfSubsidence": "2019-07-26T09:54:19.622Z",
-  "mineType": ["gold"]
+  "planId": "PLAN123"
 }
 ```

-### Link to sibling services

-To test interactions with sibling services in the FFC demo application, it is necessary to connect each service to an external Docker network, along with shared dependencies such as message queues.
-The most convenient approach for this is to start the entire application stack from the [`ffc-demo-development`](https://github.com/DEFRA/ffc-demo-development) repository.

-It is also possible to run a limited subset of the application stack.
-See the [`ffc-demo-development`](https://github.com/DEFRA/ffc-demo-development) Readme for instructions.

 ### Deploy to Kubernetes

 For production deployments, a helm chart is included in the `.\helm` folder.
-This service connects to an sqs message broker, using credentials defined in [values.yaml](./helm/ffc-demo-claim-service/values.yaml), which must be made available prior to deployment.
+This service connects to an sqs message broker, using credentials defined in [values.yaml](./helm/ffc-elm-plan-service/values.yaml), which must be made available prior to deployment.

 Scripts are provided to test the Helm chart by deploying the service, along with an appropriate message broker, into the current Helm/Kubernetes context.